mikieyx/4Mail/readme.md

 3. Account Creation: Users can easily create a new account on the 4Mail website by filling in a registration form with a username, email address, and password.
 [Cedric]
 4. Email Sending: Users can send emails to one or multiple recipients by composing a message, selecting recipients by email address, and clicking the "send" button.
 [Cedric]
 5. Account Login/Logout: Users can securely log in to their 4Mail account by entering their username and password on the login page.
 Also, users can easily log out of their 4Mail account by clicking on the "Log Out" button in their profile/account page, which will securely log them out and redirect them to the login page or homepage.
 [Alex]
-6. Send Chat: Users can send chat messages to other 4Mail users by composing a message, selecting recipients by username, and clicking the "send" button, with recipients receiving notifications of new chat messages.
+6. Send Chat: Users can send chat messages to other 4Mail users by create a chat room and create a message, and clicking the "send" button.
 [Van]
-7. Receive Chat: Users can receive chat messages from other 4Mail users by viewing incoming messages in their chat inbox.
-When a user receives a new chat message, they will receive a notification to alert them to the new message.
+7. Receive Chat: Users can receive chat messages from other 4Mail users by viewing incoming messages in their chat room.
 [Van]
 8. Account Deletion: Users can choose to delete their 4Mail account by clicking on the "delete account" button in their account settings page and confirming the deletion, which will remove all associated data and log them out.
 [Alex]

 # Installation